mamun700263/mamun700263/README.md

 ---

 ### ⚡ Fun Fact:
-When I’m not coding, you’ll find me exploring chess openings or diving into fantasy novels!
-I believe every problem (in code or life) has a solution — sometimes you just need to refactor your approach.
+When I’m not coding, I’m exploring chess strategies, solving puzzles, or diving into science fiction novels.
+I believe every problem has a creative solution—you just need the right mindset and tools to find it!

----